Sailor dress

-A sailor suit dress is a traditional English civilian clothing piece that follows the styling of the British Royal Navy's sailor suit (which also originated in England), particularly the bodice and collar treatment.
+A sailor suit dress is a traditional English female civilian clothing piece that follows the styling of the male British Royal Navy's sailor suit (which also originated in England), particularly the bodice and collar treatment.
 A sailor-collared blouse is called a middy blouse ("middy" derives from "midshipman").
 In early 20th-century America, sailor dresses were very popularly known as Peter Thomson dresses after the former naval tailor credited with creating the style.